search-rug/search-rug.github.io/_sprojects/storm-6.md

 - DSLs
 - contracts
 posted: 2023-01-01
-short: Some time ago, Nick Szabo wrote an essay exploring how a language for smart contracts could look like.
+description: Some time ago, Nick Szabo wrote an essay exploring how a language for smart contracts could look like.
 The goal of this project is to go one step further to define a proper semantics and implementation of a language like this.
 contact: